Blackbaud: Cyber attack

 Blackbaud faces class actions from clients in South Carolina and Massachusetts.

-Criticism

-Blackbaud were criticised in the wake of the Robb Elementary School shooting for its links with the National Rifle Association.

 Products

 Blackbaud creates software that helps nonprofits with Customer Relationship Management (CRM), marketing campaigns, fundraising, finance and accounting, and analytics.
 The company has three CRM offerings: The Raiser's Edge NXT, Blackbaud CRM and Luminate CRM.
 Blackbaud CRM is a web-based platform that is the company's lead offering for larger organizations that need to handle complex tasks.
 Luminate is Blackbaud's offering for mid-tier organizations and is fully integrated with Salesforce.com.
 Financial Edge NXT is Blackbaud's cloud based fund accounting system designed to integrate seamlessly with The Raiser's Edge NXT fundraising CRM, manage financial reporting/budgeting, monitor and track grant/program success, and support fundraising efforts.
 In 2022, Blackbaud added Prospect Insights with Raiser's Edge NXT for better fundraising tools in targeting specific donors.

 Philanthropy

 Blackbaud has an extensive corporate citizenship and philanthropy program.
 Volunteer for Vacation is an employee initiative, where the company gives paid vacation to employees who participate in volunteer community service.
 The company's Reward your Passion initiative allows employees to apply for company-funded grants that help a charity of their choice.
 In 2013, the company expanded its grant program to include locations beyond its Charleston, South Carolina headquarters.
 Later that year, Blackbaud launched Business Doing Good, a website that is focused on providing information for small and medium-sized businesses to create their own corporate philanthropy programs.
 The company also hosts volunteer fairs and other community service events throughout the year.